hearvox/Research/News-Trust/credscore.md

 Simple site checks like: Is the website in the <a href="http://www.editorandpublisher.com/databook/data/?djoPage=search_details&djoPid=25874">Editor &amp; Publisher DataBook</a> and the <a href="https://news.google.com/">Google News Index</a>?
 Or is it in a curated <a href="https://github.com/hearvox/Research/blob/master/News-Trust/fake-news-site-lists.md">fake news site list</a>, such as <a href="https://infogram.com/politifacts-fake-news-almanac-1gew2vjdxl912nj">PolitiFact's Fake News Almanac</a> or the <a href="http://www.fakenewscodex.com/">Fake News Codex</a>?

-Story checks like: Is the article plagiarised or full of fake-news flags (e.g., CAPS or !!!)?
+Story checks like: Is the article plagiarized or full of fake-news flags (e.g., CAPS or !!!)?
 Does the markup meet HTML and security standards?

 No one indicator is conclusive.
 Scores of weighted factors go into a reliable CredScore.